monnierliz/monnierliz.github.io/services.md

 {% include figure.html image="/assets/images/trees.JPG" position="center" width="350" %}

 You don’t need any experience to join a class.
 The directions are simple, and you can move at your own pace.
-You also don’t need to come to every class, just pop in when you can.

 <p style="text-align: center;">{% include button.html text="Join a Class" link="/contact" %}</p>